windmill-labs/windmill-community-integrations/README.md

 **Query auth**

 For query authentication, pass the `--authKind query` flag.
 By default, it will add a token property on the resource type and pass the token as a query parameter named "token".
 Setting tokenName will change the name of the token property as well as the name of the query parameter.
+A key property will also be added to the resource types and passed as a query parameter named "key".

 **Header auth**